Napoleon’s View of Love|Who Was the One Woman an Emperor Couldn’t Possess?

 Of Mothers, Islands, and the Origins of Loneliness

-Napoleon’s beginnings lay in the winds of Corsica.
+Napoleon’s origins lie in the winds of Corsica.

-He lost his father early and was raised by his strict mother, Letizia, a woman said to command the household like a soldier—stern and seldom speaking of feelings.
+As a child, he lost his father early and was raised by his strict mother, Letizia.

-Napoleon as a boy loved books and quiet contemplation.
+Young Napoleon loved books and spent long hours in quiet thought.

 The Young Napoleon’s Wandering Heart